chrisrough/terraform-provider-tos/docs/data-sources/application_packs.md

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported.

 List of matching Application Packs from Tufin SC each containing: